hvianna/audioMotion.js/README.md

 + **AUTO** when active, every track change will select the next gradient, cycling through the available options
 + **LED** applies a vintage LED effect to the analyzer bars

-+ **FLAT** applies an outline instead of shadow on text displayed on canvas - may improve performance on some graphic cards
++ **FLAT** applies an outline instead of shadow on text displayed on canvas - may improve performance, depending on you graphic card and browser
 + **LO-RES** reduces canvas resolution to improve rendering speed (especially useful for 4K+ displays)

-The underlined character in the switch label indicates the keyboard shortcut, when available.
+The underlined character in the switch label indicates its keyboard shortcut, when available.

 ## Fullscreen mode and keyboard shortcuts

-Click the **Fullscreen Analyzer** button to display the spectrum analyzer in fullscreen.
+Click the **Fullscreen Analyzer** button, or press the **F** key, to display the spectrum analyzer in fullscreen.

 You can use the keyboard shortcuts below to control the player and change display settings without leaving fullscreen mode: